 This is a classic dim sum spot with hit-or-miss food.
 But when it’s a hit, the food is great.
 Phoenix used to have the little carts rolling around the dining room, but they’ve switched over to the same kind of checkbox paper menu you find at Cai.
 Stick with the classics like pork buns, shu mai with juicy shrimp, and salted egg buns.
 The dim sum is served all day, but you should hit it up earlier on the weekends when everything is being made fresh.

 The best place for ramen in Chinatown.
 They serve four different types of broth (shoyu, miso, shio, and tonkotsu), and the tonkotsu super premium (with pork belly, loin, shoulder, beef tongue, clams, and duck) is the best thing on the menu.
 If you like things extra spicy, the “Hell Ramen” has five different spice levels, the highest of which is hot enough to warrant an “eat this and get a T-shirt” challenge.
-Also worth noting: unlike the Lakeview location, this one does not do takeout.

 This spot completes the old-school dim sum trifecta.
 Like Phoenix and Cai, Triple Crown’s food can be pretty average, but when you want dim sum in a classic space in the old part of Chinatown, it does the trick.
 Also like Phoenix, the quality can really vary depending on the time of day you’re here.
 Earlier in the weekend when the restaurant is at its busiest, the dim sum is made more frequently and tends to be fresher.

 This is the original location of this classic Chinese bakery (the other is in Uptown), though we love them both.
 Anything from their pastry case will be worth the trip, such as the pork buns, sponge cakes, sesame balls, egg custards, and much more.
 Everything is made fresh daily, and there are plenty of tables.
 It’s affordable and cash only.